Philip Korman, Executive Director

 Lisabeth Jasniewicz, Development Coordinator

-Lisabeth happily joined CISA in May of 2016.
-Previously, she worked in planned giving at Smith College and served as Office Manager at the Northampton Survival Center.
-She is passionate about and dedicated to issues of social justice and the ever-evolving process of being an active and educated community member.
-A member of Leadership Pioneer Valley’s Class of 2016, she also sits on the board of Women in Philanthropy of Western Massachusetts.
-Grateful for her close community of family and friends, Lisabeth has a great love of writing, singing, and challenging herself to do the unexpected (like the night she walked on fire).
+Lisabeth joined the team in 2016, bringing her fundraising experience from working at and volunteering with local non-profits including The Northampton Survival Center, Smith College, and Women in Philanthropy of Western Massachusetts to CISA.
+Grateful for her community of family and friends, Lisabeth has a great love of writing, singing, and challenging herself to do the unexpected (like the night she walked on fire.)
 Email Lisabeth.

 Mia Kortebein, Program Coordinator